msu/mtmc/docs/MTMC_SPECIFICATION.md

 Make sure the `size` and number of bytes allocated for `name` both match.
 Note that size must be specified in the strucutre as the `dirent` call reads it to determine how many bytes can be copied into `name`.

+#### Cell files (RFILE)

+The `rfile` syscall has special handling for files ending in the `.cells` extension.
+When reading such files, `a2` is the number of columns (width) to read and `a3` is the number of rows (height) to read.
+The total number of bytes written will be `a2 * a3 / 8` rounded up.

+Rather than reading bytes directly, a 2 dimensional bitmap is encoded in a text file with the capital letter 'O' representing a 1 and a '.' representing a 0.
+Every four characters is one byte of data.

+Lines are read to a maximum of `a2` and a maximum of `a3` lines are read.
+Missing data on a line is automatically zero filled.
+Lines starting with `!` are ignored as comments.

+This is useful for encoding 2 dimensional maps and other structures in a tight, bit-packed format that is easy to update with a text editor.

+See the data files for *Conway's Game of Life* (`/usr/games/life.asm`) in the `/data` directory for examples of the format in use.